ben-marshall/verilog-parser/README.md

 just submitting bugs as well, but it might take longer for me to get round to fixing it!

+## Design Choices

+### Why C, why not something more modern?

+This comes down to who will use this tool, and who will develop this tool.
+Ideally, these are the same people.
+The current demographic of people working in ASIC / RTL design are (please excuse my generalising) electronic engineers, with little experience of recent programming language technologies like Haskell (great for parsing and formal/state-based assertions) and Python (perl is still king in ASIC design flows, but this is changing).
+Further, the size and complexity of many RTL designs means you need a language that has lots of low-level acceleration potential, as well as being tried-and-tested.
+C meets most of these points, while also being something that eletronics engineers are more likely to be familiar with and comfortable using.

+### Why flex/bison, why not Boost::Sprint, ANTLR, or something custom?

+Similar to the above answer.
+These are tools that are *very* old, and *very* stable.
+They are more likely to be available and supported for the kinds of developement environments RTL designers work in which are often at least a decade old.
+What flex and bison loose in terms of nice fetures, syntactic sugar, and, sadly, ease of use - they make up for in stability and likelihood of familiarity for the people I hope will use this project.
+Many of the design decisions around this project have been equal parts social and engineering in their justification.

+### Why CMake?

+Because I am not a total masochist, despite the above.
+I will probably end up creating a pure Make build system though, and adding a minimal CMake wrapper around it.
+This will make building on old systems where a recent CMake version doesn't exist easier, while also making integration into other projects possible and a little less painful.

+---

 ## Todo list

 There are some things that the parser does not support: